abhinav7693ngh/Domes.js/README.md

     * **Returns**
         * An Object with 2 properties
             1. **count** - Number of occurence of that value.
-            2. **positions** - This contains all the indexes that contains that value.
+            2. **positions** - This contains all the indexes of the node that contains that value.

-* **deleteAll()** - This does not delete all arguments but insteas returns a new SLL which does not have this value.
+* **deleteAll()** - This does not delete all arguments but instead returns a new SLL which does not have this value.
     * **Parameter/s**
-        1. Value that needed to be removes.
+        1. Value that is needed to be removed.
     * **Returns**
         * A new SLL with same elements present apart from the passed value.